belanasaikiran/belanasaikiran/README.md

 Hi there!

 I'm Sai Kiran Belana 👋.
-I'm currently pursuing a Master's degree at the University of Connecticut 🎓.
+I'm currently pursuing a Master's in Computer Science at the University of Connecticut 🎓.

 - My passions include Operating Systems, Computer Security, and Embedded Systems  💻.
 - When I'm not coding, you can find me playing CS:GO 🎮.